Introduction to HACCP Level 2

 |Principles of Hazard Control in Practice||8|

-For Introduction to HACCP Level 2 training, online assessment is carried out by a series of multiple choice questions.
+In this training, HACCP Level 2 questions and answers are carried out through multiple choice.
 Candidates require 70% correct answers to secure a pass.
 PDF certificate will be sent directly to your inbox.
 Hard copy certificate on requrest.
 Duration: 80 minutes (Note: This is based on the amount of video content shown and is rounded off.
 It does not account in any way for loading time or thinking time on the questions).